ink-splatters/lib.sh/ORIGINS.md

 ![image](https://github.com/ink-splatters/lib.sh/assets/2706884/03a29a17-c840-4391-9e7f-d9a2798715bd)

-Please feel free to post issues with only wrong stories about what was taking place at Apple's Setup Assistant team, back then between those releases :)
+The reader is encouraged to open an issue, speculating about what was taking place at Apple between the mentioned releases!
+Only the wrong stories!